homesengland/homesengland.github.io/accessibility-statement.md

 This statement was prepared on 22 April 2021.
 It was last reviewed on 22 April 2021.
 {: .govuk-body}

 This website was last tested on 22 April 2021.
-The test was carried out by the Digital Land team.
+The test was carried out by the Digital team.
 {: .govuk-body}

 We checked most pages on our site for compliance against the Web Content Accessibility Guidelines (WCAG v2.0 and 2.1).
 We plan to get a third-party supplier to run a full accessibility audit of our website soon.